contactandyc/another-c-library/10_binary_search_trees.md

 	char *wp = res;
 ```

-Line 204 is a stla_strdup call which ultimately gets returned from get_valid_characters.
+Line 204 is a stla_strdup call that ultimately gets returned from get_valid_characters.
 If we look for the get_valid_characters call, we find it in the main function.
 The arg is not freed (stla_free is commented out).

 ```c
 stla_pool_t *pool = stla_pool_init(1024);